simonelnahas/simonelnahas.com/posts/why-clojure.md

 ### REPL driven development

-With REPL driven development small parts of the code are run in isolation similar to creating several small unit tests before adding the function to the bigger program.
+With REPL driven development small parts of the code (all the way down to each expression/form) are run in isolation similar to creating several small unit tests before adding the function to the bigger program.
 In this way, we can test our units, before putting them together.
-Similar to you would smell a strawberry before adding it into a smoothie.
+Similar to how you would smell a strawberry before adding it into a smoothie.
 The focus is on shortening the feedback loop by seeing the result of changes in the code immediately.

-See an entertaining example [here](https://www.youtube.com/watch?v=KZjFVdU8VLI) of REPL driven development (also called
+See an entertaining example [here](https://www.youtube.com/watch?v=KZjFVdU8VLI) of REPL driven development (also referred to as [interactive programming](https://clojureverse.org/t/misconceptions-about-repl-driven-development/6988/21)) with the beloved flappy bird.
-[interactive programming](https://clojureverse.org/t/misconceptions-about-repl-driven-development/6988/21))
-with the beloved flappy bird.